 This post may contain affiliate links.
 Read my policy here.

-Before we had Emma, road trips were something my husband and I looked forward to– we’d use that time to catch up and think through big decisions.
+Before we had our daughter, road trips were something my husband and I looked forward to– we’d use that time to catch up and think through big decisions.

 But road tripping with a baby?
 Now that’s a whole different ball game.